-During 2013, none of our executive officers served as a member of the board of directors or compensation committee of any entity that had one or more of its executive officers serving as a member of our board of directors or Compensation Committee.
+During 2016, none of our executive officers served as a member of the board of directors or compensation committee of any entity that had one or more of its executive officers serving as a member of our board of directors or Compensation Committee.
 Messrs.
-Domenik and Hsu, the Compensation Committee members, were not officers or employees of ours during 2013 or at any other time.
+Domenik and Lewis, the current Compensation Committee members, and Mr. Hsu, who resigned from our board of directors in February 2017 and served on the Compensation Committee during 2016 until his resignation, were not officers or employees of ours during 2016 or at any other time.